Your rights when it snows

 Employees are entitled to a certain amount of unpaid leave in order to deal with emergencies concerning their dependents (children, spouses, partners, parents, or anyone that relies on the employee for assistance).

-And while this would not normally include employees needing to take time off due to not having made childcare arrangements, it could be argued that school closures (which are only announced in the morning) constitute an emergency situation.
+And while this would not normally include employees needing to take time off due to not having made childcare arrangements, it could be argued that nursery and school closures (which are only announced in the morning) constitute an emergency situation.

 Make up the time

 Another option taken by many companies is to allow employees the time off, as long as they make it up later.
 So depending on the job you do you could work late (when the kids have gone to bed) and/or make up the time when the weather has improved by working extended hours.